janickr/kaspersmicrobit/docs/run-first-program.md

 ```

-Switch your microbit on, and run your application!
+Switch your micro:bit on, and run your application!